IsaacJMoreira/Py_Trainning/Image_Converter/README.md

 # IMAGE to ASCII converter

+### To use this programe, you can download the Image_to_ASCII.exe and run it.

-#### In order to use this code, you will need to instal the fallowing libraries:
+#### In order to modify this code, you will need to instal the fallowing libraries:
 * Pillow; and
 * CV2.